ddnadha/inosoft-backend-test/README.md

 **1. GET - /api/transaction**
 get all transaction that stored in database

-**1. POST - /api/transaction**
+**2. POST - /api/transaction**
-create new transaction, body with certain value are required, exmaple:
+create new transaction, body with certain value are required, example:

 ```
     {